SilverMarcs/GPTalks/README.md

 - Ollama and LMStudio (via their OpenAI Compatible API)
 - Any other OpenAI compatible provider (OpenRouter, Groq, Perplexity, MistralAI, TogetherAI, etc.)

-_All providers require their respective API Key from the user's end_
+> 🔑 All providers (besides local) require their respective API Key from the user's end

 ## MacOS